JJG1488/seo-basics.github.io/README.md

 ## Description

-This webpage displays an example of how a website should be structured with properly placed semantic elements in a HTML file that corresponds to an external CSS file. [project] (<index.html>)
+This webpage displays an example of how a website should be structured with properly placed semantic elements in a HTML file that corresponds to an external CSS file.

 ---